-1. Make sure the Apache Web server is running on your system.
-Configure Apache as described in Chapter 24, The Apache HTTP Server.
-In particular, see Section 24.5, "Enabling CGI Scripts".
+Make sure the Apache Web server is running on your system.
+Configure Apache as described in Chapter 24, The Apache HTTP server.
+In particular, see Section 24.5, "Enabling CGI scripts".
 To check whether Apache is already running, use:

-tux > sudo systemctl status apache2
+sudo systemctl status apache2

-If inactive is shown, you can start Apache with the openSUSE Leap default settings:
+If the status is inactive, start Apache with the openSUSE Leap default settings:

-'''

-tux > sudo systemctl start apache2
+sudo systemctl start apache2

-'''

 2. Now enable cachemgr.cgi in Apache.
-To do so, create a configuration file for a ScriptAlias.
+To do this, create a configuration file for a ScriptAlias.

 Create the file in the directory /etc/apache2/conf.d and name it cachemgr.conf.
-In it, add the following:
+Add the following to the file: